Carlos the Jackal: Arrest and imprisonment

-Carlos had left his first wife who had taken their daughter with her to Venezuela.
-Carlos was anxious to father a child with is second wife Lana Jarrar.
+Carlos had left his first wife, who had taken their daughter with her to Venezuela.
+Carlos was eager to father a child with his second wife Lana Jarrar.
 He was admitted to the hospital in Khartoum for a varicocelectomy to correct a low sperm count.
 After the operation, a Sudanese police officer told him that the government had learned of a plot to kill him.
 An armed escort took him and his bodyguards to a villa near al-Turabi's home.
 His wife went back to their home to get some personal belongings but did not return.
 At 3 a.m. on 14 August 1994, Carlos was wakened by several men who pinned him to the bed.
 They put him in hand and leg cuffs before a doctor tranquilized him.
-He was taken from the villa and placed aboard a private jet.
-He was flown to Paris to face trial.
+He was taken from the villa and placed aboard a private jet on which he was flown to Paris to face trial.

 A French judge issued a national arrest warrant against Carlos for murdering two Paris policemen at Rue Toullier in 1979.
 The warrant allowed the French government to avoid the lengthy process of applying to Interpol for an extradition order.

-He was charged with the 1975 murders of the two Paris policemen and of Michel Moukharbal, a former accomplice.
+He was charged with the 1975 murders of two Paris policemen and of Michel Moukharbal, a former accomplice.
 He was sent to the maximum-security La Santé Prison to await trial.
 Although the French had violated international law by capturing and removing Carlos from Sudan by force, a majority of the European Commission of Human Rights in 1996 rejected his application for release based on how he was captured.

 The trial began on 12 December 1997.
 Carlos unsuccessfully demanded that he be released on the grounds he had been illegally arrested.
 He argued with his original lawyers and replaced them, before eventually dismissing them all.
 Sánchez denied the 1975 murder of two French agents and Moukharbal.
 He said the murders were orchestrated by Mossad and condemned Israel as a terrorist state.
 He told the court, "When one wages war for 30 years, there is a lot of blood spilled—mine and others.
 But we never killed anyone for money, but for a cause—the liberation of Palestine."
 He defended himself over the remaining eight days of his trial and gave the court a rambling four hour closing statement.
 The jury deliberated for three hours and forty-eight minutes before returning with a verdict on 23 December finding him guilty on all counts.
 He was sentenced to life imprisonment without the possibility of parole.
 Later trials confirmed this sentence and added two more life sentences.